OnlyOneOf: 2022: Japanese debut, Instinct Part. 2 and Underground Idol

-On January 12, 2022, OnlyOneOf made their Japanese debut with the compilation album OnlyOneOf Japan Best Album, which comprises the Japanese version of "Angel" and the hybrid Korean-Japanese versions of five previous released songs.
+On January 12, 2022, OnlyOneOf made their Japanese debut with the compilation album OnlyOneOf Japan Best Album, which comprised the Japanese version of "Angel" and the hybrid Korean-Japanese versions of five previous released songs.

 On January 14, the group released its fourth extended play Instinct Part.
 2 with the title track "Skinz", which stresses the importance of individuality and being yourself.
 On May 2, they held the OnlyOneOf Japan Live 2022 at the Zepp DiverCity Tokyo, their first performance in Japan, in front of 3,000 people; it was followed by the release of the Japanese single album Suit Dance (Japanese ver.) on May 18, which ranked fifth on the Oricon Weekly Singles Chart.

 In the second half of the year the members embarked in the Underground Idol project, which saw them release a solo song each every month, accompanied by an "art pop" remix of one of the group's songs.
 The first member was Yoojung, who released "Begin" and its music video on June 27.
 He was followed by KB with "Be Free" on July 27, and Junji with "Be Mine" on August 25.
 In the meantime, they performed at the 2022 G-Kpop Concert on July 15.

 After a pause for the group's second Japanese single album Cunning Woman (ズルい女) – a remake of the 1995 song by Sharam Q – and a three-stop tour in Japan at the beginning of October for the OnlyOneOf 2nd Japan Live 2022, the Underground Idol project continued: on October 27, Rie released "Because", followed by Mill on November 28 with "Beat".
 On November 11, it was announced that OnlyOneOf had all been cast in the gay webseries Bump Up Business.

 On January 4, 2023, the Underground Idol project ended with Nine's release, the single "Beyond".
 Overall, the project was appreciated for showcasing OnlyOneOf's abilities in singing, composition, arrangement, and acting.

-2023: Seoul Collection and American Tour
+2023–2025: Seoul Collection, Things I Can't Say Love, world tour, and contract expiration

 On March 2, 2023, OnlyOneOf released their first Korean extended play as a group after one year, Seoul Collection.
 The album tells the stories of young people hurt by others wandering in Seoul; Nine and KB participated in writing, composing and arranging the seven songs.

-The group will embark on the OnlyOneOf Grand America Tour from March 31.
-Of the 16 stops, seven went sold out as soon as ticketing opened at the beginning of January 2023.
+The group embarked on the OnlyOneOf Grand America Tour on March 29.
+Of the 16 stops, seven sold out as soon as ticketing opened at the beginning of January 2023.
+The tour ended on April 30, followed by OnlyOneOf's first Korean concerts on May 27 and 28.

+On December 14, 2023, they announced their comeback with their sixth mini album, Things I Can't Say Love, released on January 10, 2024.
+On March 9–10 they performed at Sungshin University in Seoul, kicking of the OnlyOneOf 2024 dOpamine World Tour.
+The tour continued in Latin America, North America, Southeast Asia, Oceania and Europe until the summer.